Why is Flex menstrual Disc leaking when you use the bathroom

 So, you go to the bathroom as usual, but when you’re done, you give those pelvic floor muscles a little extra downward push (while still sitting on the toilet).
 Imagine you’re trying to “give birth” to your disc.
 You should see or feel a little blood dump out into the toilet.

 Voila!
 You did it.
 Your disc is now significantly less full.
-Now, all you need to do is either A. perform a quick kegel or B. use a clean finger to push your disc back into its original position, with the front rim tucked up securely behind your pubic bone.
-Use a Flex Wipe to freshen up, wash your hands, and get back to your day without a single worry about potential leakage.
+Now, all you need to do is either A. perform a quick kegel or B. use a clean finger to push your disc back into its original position, with the front rim tucked up in a secure position behind your pubic bone.
+Use a Flex Wipe to freshen up, wash your hands, and get back to your day without a single worry about potential leakage (hello, peace of mind!).

-If you use this tactic every time you go to the bathroom while wearing Flex Disc, you’ll probably notice that just one disc will last you the entire day—its full 12-hour lifespan.
+If you use this tactic every time you go to the bathroom while wearing Flex Disc, you’ll probably notice that you can go through the entire day without removing or changing your disc—the full recommended 12-hour wear.
 This means less time feeling bothered by being on your period and more time doing, ya know, stuff you actually enjoy!

 Flex Disc (left) is held in place with a little help from your pubic bone.
 It sits beneath the cervix, in the vaginal fornix.